KnownStormChaser/master-weather-model-list/models/nwp_models/regional/usa/rrfs.md

 ## Status
 - Proposal for legacy model retirement published in NWS Public Information Statement 25-41 (June 26, 2025), with a public comment period through July 26, 2025.
 - Originally targeted for operational implementation in early 2026; implementation slipped through pre-operational evaluation.
-- **NWS Service Change Notice 26-48 (May 12, 2026)** scheduled RRFS and REFS operational implementation for August 31, 2026 at 12 UTC, with retirement of NAM, HREF, SREF, and HiresW (except Guam) on the same day.
+- **NWS Service Change Notice 26-48 (May 12, 2026; updated July 6, 2026)** scheduled RRFS and REFS operational implementation for October 6, 2026 at 12 UTC, with retirement of NAM, HREF, SREF, and HiresW (except Guam) on the same day (retirement details in companion **SCN 26-47**).
+The AAB update (July 6, 2026) is the second slip: it moved the date from August 31, 2026 to October 6, 2026 and set the real-time parallel feed to begin on or about August 11, 2026.
 Per SCN 26-48, if the implementation date is declared a Critical Weather Day, an Enhanced Caution Event, or other significant weather is occurring or anticipated, implementation moves to 12 UTC on the next eligible weekday.
 - Pre-implementation parallel data feed expected on NOMADS on or about July 7, 2026.
 - RRFSv2 (based on the MPAS dynamical core) is under development and will drive the next phase of legacy model retirements (HRRR, RAP, NAM 12 km parent).